6 Ways You Can Get Quality Customer Feedback

 There are two types of feedback you can receive – prompted (such as contact forms or surveys) and unprompted (clients’ reviews, etc.)

-Below are six different mediums through which you can receive customer feedback.
+Hubspot outlines 16 strategies to obtain customer feedback.
+While they are all efficient ways, we selected six different mediums through which you can receive customer feedback.

 1. Contact forms